moffatethan/budgetbear/README.md

 As a user I want to X

-As a user, I want to set goals and know how much I have to put away for that to be achieved.
+As a user, I want to set goals and know how much I have to put away for that to be achieved every paycheck I make.
 As a user, I want to set my paycheck and have it divided automatically.

 An autopilot budget app that will automatically divide up income and help meet financial goals and giving you free spending money.